There are almost Eight billion people on the planet and this number is growing rapidly.

-Overpopulation creates greater demand on the world’s freshwater supplies.
+Overpopulation creates greater demand for freshwater supplies.
 As only roughly 1% of the world’s water is fresh and accessible, this creates a major issue.

 Lower Life Expectancy

-While higher life expectancy is leading to increases in population in developed countries, lower life expectancy may be caused by the booms in population that less developed nations are experiencing.
+While higher life expectancy is leading to increases in population in developed countries, lower life expectancy may be caused by the same booms in population.

 The effect of overpopulation on the world’s wildlife is also a major issue.
 As demand for land grows, so too does the destruction of natural habitats, such as forests.